2020PB/police-brutality/reports/Arizona.md

 * https://pressfreedomtracker.us/all-incidents/head-wound-bruised-lung-and-concussion-photographer-covering-phoenix-protests/

-### Officer arrests a woman on the sidewalk outside her home for curfew violation | May 31st
+### Officer arrests a woman on the sidewalk outside her home for curfew violation | 2021-05-31

 On May 31, police forced protesters who were out after curfew into the Garfield neighborhood using tear gas and other means.
 Police then began arresting protesters in the Garfield neighborhood en masse.
 Officers approached Elizabeth Lemay, who was not part of the protests and was standing on the sidewalk outside her home.
 They tried to arrest her and tackled her in the process.
 She told the officers "I live here" and "I'm allowed to be on my own property;" the officer responded (in a cheerful tone of voice) "You're on the sidewalk.
 You guys think you know.
 You think you know everything."